marcorensch/flickrPHP/README.md

 Displays Connection Informations in a grey Box on Top of the Gallery.
 ### API Key
 #### String
 You need your own API Key to use the flickr API.
-You can get your flickr API Key <a href="" target="_blank">here</a> for free.
+You can get your flickr API Key <a href="https://www.flickr.com/services/apps/create/apply" target="_blank">here</a> for free.
 ### Photoset ID
 #### String
 The ID of the desired Gallery you would like to show.
 You can find the Gallery / Photoset ID directly on flickr.
 Just copy the ID from the URL: .../149621562@N02/albums/<b>72157682900004326</b>.
 For example 72157682900004326 is the Gallery ID you can use.